-"Yes, I realize that", said Narottam; "that was the year in which fire destroyed the town and thousands of people knocked in vain at your door.
+"Yes, I realize that, said Narottam; "that was the year in which fire destroyed the town and thousands of people knocked in vain at your door.
 Then, God said, "This wretched fellow will not provide my children, all brothers and sisters, with a roof, yet he wants to put up one for me!"
 And so, God went up to stay with the destitute, under the tree along the road.
 All that golden pomp you speak about is as empty within, as the hot breath of your own pride".
 Yours is an empty temple"

-The King was enraged and shouted at him: "Leave my Kingdom".
+The King was enraged and shouted at him:" Leave my Kingdom".
 The Holy Man answered peacefully: "You are but exiling me from the land whence you have already exiled my God"!

-(Rabindranath Tagore ("The Harvest")
+Rabindranath Tagore "The Harvest"

-POINTS FOR DISCUSSION
+POINTS FOR REFLECTION AND DISCUSSION

-- 1. Why did Narottam refuse to preach to the people and pray and have bhajans in the King's temple? - 2.
+- 1. Why did Narottam refuse to preach to the people and pray in the King's temple? - 2.
 What did Narottam mean by saying that God was not in the temple the king had built? - 3.
 Was Narottam right by telling the King that he had exiled God from his Kingdom?
 Why?

 - 4. Does God need marble and golden temples to live in and to be worshipped?
 Why? - 5.
 Where does God really dwell?
-What does you make say so? - 6.
-Why do kings and wealthy people build sumptuous and luxuri0us temples to God? - 7.
-In order to pray and find God, where should we go and what should we do? - 8.
-On what conditions only, can we find God in temples made by men? - 9.
+What make you say so? - 6.
+Why do kings and wealthy people build sumptuous and luxurious temples to God? - 7.
+In order to pray and find God, where should we go and what should we do?. - 8.
 Which were the favorite places Jesus used to pray?
-Mention them.
-Why Jesus did choose those spots? - 10.
-Are there any other lessons we can learn from the story of Narottam?
-Mention them and comment on them.
+Mention them. - 9.
+Why Jesus did choose those spots?